- How do I create an account ?

 - How do I change any information on my account ?

-- Why can’t I contact a tenant or a owner by telephone or email before making a reservation ?
+- Why can’t I contact a tenant or a owner by telephone or email before making a rental request ?

 - Why should I use MorningCroissant and not deal directly with the owner or the tenant ?

 - How can I be sure that MorningCroissant is a serious site ?

 - How can I contact MorningCroissant ?

 - How can I delete my account ?

 - Which documents to provide for the tenant file in the context of a long-term lease?

 - How do I rent a property ?

 - How do I contact the owner ?